General Studies, Online AS

 First, determine which category of student you are:

 • New Student – A matriculated student who has never attended any college or university, including students who earned credit before graduating from high school.
+These students are NOT concurrent enrollment or early enrollment students.

 • Transfer Student – A matriculated student who, after high school graduation, attended another college or university and did not attend Utah Tech University.